A40 road: 20th century

 The A40's 1923 route was from the City of London to Fishguard.
 The road still begins and ends in the same places, but a number of changes have been made to its route.

 On 1 April 1937, parts of the road and the A48 road was classed to form the London–Fishguard trunk road.
 Part of the road was also made part of the Newport–Shrewsbury trunk road.'

 The first change dates from 1935, between Ross-on-Wye and Abergavenny.
 The original route of the A40 was via Skenfrith, avoiding Monmouth; this road was renumbered the B4521.
 The A40 was rerouted via Raglan; between Ross and Raglan it replaced part of the A48, between Raglan and Llanvihangel-nigh-Usk it replaced the B4234, and between Llanvihangel and Abergavenny it replaced part of the A471.

 Subsequently, the A40 was rerouted within west London.
 Western Avenue dates from the 1930s, but was originally opened as the A403.
 After the Second World War, the A40 was rerouted along part of the A219 (west of Notting Hill) and Western Avenue.
 The old route (via Acton, Ealing, Southall, Hayes, Hillingdon and Uxbridge) was renumbered the A4020.

 Initially, the A40 went through the centre of Oxford, via Headington, Magdalen Bridge, the High Street, Carfax and Botley, and over the Swinford Toll Bridge to Eynsham.
 It was rerouted in the 1930s to follow the first section of the Oxford Ring Road to the north of the city, and then followed a direct line to bypass Eynsham.
 The old route became part of the A420 to Botley, and the section between Botley and Eynsham was renumbered the A4141, renumbered again in the 1960s to the B4044.

 From the 1960s to 1990s a number of bypasses were built to divert the A40 around towns on the route, including Gloucester (1968), Monmouth (1964), Brecon (1980), Carmarthen (1984), St. Clears (1984), Whitland (1994).

 In the mid-1980s a new dual carriageway was built for the A40 between Raglan and Abergavenny, and the 1935 route was renumbered the B4598.

 Route

 Central London – Denham

 In central London it is High Holborn and then Oxford Street.
-At Marble Arch it joins the A5 Edgware Road as far as the Marylebone Flyover to become Westway (classified A40(M) as an elevated motorway) then meets Western Avenue.
+At Marble Arch it joins the A5 Edgware Road as far as the Marylebone Flyover to become Westway then meets Western Avenue.
 For the greater part, this section is six lanes, otherwise four lanes.
 With two exceptions, Western Avenue forms a grade-separated motorway standard dual-carriageway between Paddington and the M40 motorway.
 The two at-grade intersections are Gypsy Corner and Savoy Circus; both of which are traffic light controlled.
 At Denham Roundabout, the six lane Western Avenue flows into the M40.